 It is important to consider this article as a starting point to think and make decisions on your approach to real estate investing.
 While we considered certain general aspects of real estate, there are additional criteria to consider as you dive into real estate.
 Here are a few additional items:

-1. Residential vs commercial rentals
+- Residential vs commercial rentals

-Commercial real estate requires a higher investment but has the benefit of very low involvement and long term rentals.
+Commercial real estate requires a higher investment but has the benefit of very low involvement and long term rentals. - Single Family vs. Multi Family

-You have more tenants to deal with in a multi-family, but it does reduce the net vacancy rate and is better for income stability overall.
+You have more tenants to deal with in a multi-family, but it does reduce the net vacancy rate and is better for income stability overall. - Vacation properties vs. Local rentals

-Vacation properties as discussed earlier, require low involvement and offer a lower return compared to local rentals.
+Vacation properties as discussed earlier, require low involvement and offer a lower return compared to local rentals. - Part time or partial rentals such as AirBnB

 Depending on if you are renting a portion of your home or if you are renting an independent AirBnB property this takes more engagement on a day-to-day basis, but could offer pretty high returns in areas where you can achieve high occupancy rates.